BonBonSlick/be-my-valentine/README.md

 Also convert your images/gifs and sounds to base64.
 You can ask AI how to do that, take the sound, google  .mp3 to base64 and insert sounds inside your audio HTML tags.

-You can deploy to CloudFlare worker or use Cloudflared to deploy and make it accessible by your partner.
+You can deploy to CloudFlare worker / static pages or use Cloudflared to deploy and make it accessible by your partner.